The Crumbling Faith of Elie Wiesel: A Journey Through Night

 The Death of Faith: A Gradual Process

 The death of his father, a deeply emotional event, further accelerates the disintegration of his faith.
 The finality of his father's death, the brutal reality of his demise, is a devastating blow.
 It exposes the complete lack of divine protection, and serves as a powerful symbol of the total collapse of hope and faith.
-The experience renders his earlier beliefs meaningless and hollow in the face of this irretrievable loss.
+Day to day, the experience renders his earlier beliefs meaningless and hollow in the face of this irretrievable loss.
 His faith shatters like a glass under a hammer, not through a subtle crack, but a complete destruction.

 Beyond Loss: Survival and Re-evaluation